 Mulch under your strawberry plants with straw to keep your developing strawberries clean, and help to protect your fruit from slugs and snails.
-You’ll also need to protect your ripening strawberries from the birds with netting – ensure that the holes in your netting are wide enough for bees to enter, so they can get inside to pollinate your strawberries.
+You’ll also need to protect your ripening strawberries from the birds with netting – ensure that the holes in your netting are wide enough for bees to enter, so they can get inside to pollinate your strawberry flowers.

 If you’ve planted potatoes and have young shoots appearing now, draw up the soil around the plants to form a ridge or mound, which will protect the emerging shoots from frost.
 If you’ve any potatoes left to plant, now’s the time – don’t forget!

 Mow lawns weekly; apply a lawn feed if you haven’t already done so.
 Remove any perennial weeds from your lawns.